AgungDanuWijaya/jDFT/README.md

 ## Installation

 ## Example calculation
-The following will show an example of calculating the total energy and band structure
+The following will show an example of calculating the Si's total energy and band structure
 ## Total energy
 ------------